FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Fair multisource learning

 where $\unfairS:\H\to\R$ is an empirical (un)fairness measure, such as the \emph{demographic parity violation}~\eqref{eq:gamma}.\end{definition}

 The \emph{disparity} measures the maximal amount by which the estimated fairness of a classifier in $\H$ can differ between using $S_1$ or $S_2$ as the basis of the estimate.
-A small disparity values implies that if we construct a classifier that is fair with respect to $S_1$, then it will also be fair with respect to $S_2$.
+A small disparity value implies that if we construct a classifier that is fair with respect to $S_1$, then it will also be fair with respect to $S_2$.

 Definition~\ref{def:disparity} is inspired by the \emph{empirical discrepancy}~\eqref{eq:discrepancy}.
-From their definitions it is clear that discrepancy and disparity measure orthogonal aspects.
-Low discrepancy implies that a classifier learned on one dataset will have comparable accuracy as one learned on the other dataset; low disparity means that the two classifiers will have comparable fairness.
-In this work, we rely on the discrepancy as well as the disparity, because ensuring fairness alone does not suffice (\eg a constant classifier is perfectly fair).
-Rather, we want the classifiers to be learned to posses high accuracy and high fairness the same time.
+Just as low discrepancy implies that a classifier learned on one dataset will have comparable accuracy as one learned on the other, low disparity implies that the two classifiers will have comparable fairness. \method makes use of the discrepancy as well as the disparity, because ensuring fairness alone does not suffice (\eg a constant classifier is perfectly fair).
 As a third relevant quantity we introduce the \emph{(empirical) disbalance}.

-The disbalance compares the relative sizes of their protected groups for two datasets.
-It is required for technical reasons in the case of demographic parity fairness, see Section~\ref{subsec:theory}.
+The disbalance compares the relative sizes of the protected groups of two datasets.
+Its inclusion is a technical requirement to be able to also formally prove that demographic parity fairness remains unaffected by corruptions.

-In combination, disparity, discrepancy and disbalance form a sensitive criterion for detecting dataset manipulations.
-If two datasets of sufficient size are sampled \iid from the same data distribution, then by the law of large numbers we can expect all three measures to be small (they would be zero if not for the effect of finite sample sizes).
+In combination, disparity, discrepancy, and disbalance form an effective criterion for detecting dataset manipulations.
+This is most apparent in the homogeneous setting: if two datasets of sufficient size are sampled \iid from distributions close to the target one, then by the law of large numbers we can expect all three measures to be small.
 If one of the datasets is sampled like this (called \emph{clean} from now on) but the other is manipulated, then there are two possibilities.
 It is still possible that all three values are small.
 In this case, equations \eqref{eq:discrepancy}--\eqref{eq:disbalance} ensure that neither accuracy nor fairness would be negatively affected, and we call such manipulations \emph{benign}.
-If at least one of the values is large, training on such a manipulated datasource could have unexpected and potentially undesirable consequence.
+If at least one of the values is large, training on such a manipulated datasource could have undesirable consequences.
 Such manipulations we will call \emph{malignant}.
-Finally, when comparing two manipulated datasets, discrepancy, disparity and disbalance each can have arbitrary values.
+Finally, when comparing two manipulated datasets, discrepancy, disparity, and disbalance can each have arbitrary values.